torvalds/linux/Documentation/media/uapi/dvb/fe-get-event.rst

        -  ``EWOULDBLOCK``

-       -  There is no event pending, and the device is in non-blocking mode.
+       -  There is yes event pending, and the device is in yesn-blocking mode.

     -  .. row 2